 SoCalGas grossly misconstrues D.18-05-041 to suggest its conduct was appropriate, asserting "there was no framework for determining whether SoCalGas had acted improperly and there is no Commission or statutory authority requiring an IOU to only reach for the highest or most stringent code or standard, and without factoring in other considerations such as cost-effectiveness."
-It is illogical to infer that, because there was no "framework" or "guidance for evaluating and determining such asserted reasonableness," then utilities should on their own determine the reasonableness of not supporting, or arguing against, more stringent codes and standards, which is the conclusion SoCalGas would have the Commission reach.
+It is illogical to infer that, because there was no "framework" or "guidance for evaluating and determining such asserted reasonableness," then utilities are justified in concluding that it is reasonable to use ratepayer funds to argue against more stringent codes and standards, which is the conclusion SoCalGas would have the Commission reach.